 Native Korean numbers are easy to learn and use.
 The first thing you have to do is learn the Korean numbers from 1 to 10.
 After that, you will the root words for other numbers.
 Each Korean number has a specific root word that can be used to write bigger numbers in Korean.

 For example, 2 can be added with 10 to make 12: 열둘 (yeoldul), which means ‘twelve’ in Korean.
 It is formed by combining 열 (yeol) – ten and 둘 (dul) two.
 To make any number in its ten’s form, simply add 열 (yeol) to the word.

-To tell the age, it is important to use the Native Korean system.
+To tell the age, you need to use the native Korean system.
 As mentioned before, Native Korean numbers have to be used for the items between 1-99, and since an average individual can live until the age of 77, then Koreans use Native Korean numbers for 99.

 The native Korean word used to represent age is 살 (sal).
 Adding this word after any number indicates that the person is referring to the age.
 For instance, “예순 아홉 살” (yesun ahob sal) means 69 years.

 Here is an organized table that will help you learn Native-Korean numbers easily and effortlessly: